TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 As it parses the command line, :mod:`optparse` sets attributes of the ``options`` object returned by :meth:`parse_args` based on user-supplied command-line values.
-When :meth:`parse_args` returns from parsing this command line, ``options.filename`` will be ``"outfile"`` and ``options.verbose`` will be ``False``.  :mod:`optparse` supports both long and short options, allows short options to be merged together, and allows options to be associated with their
+When :meth:`parse_args` returns kutoka parsing this command line, ``options.filename`` will be ``"outfile"`` and ``options.verbose`` will be ``False``.  :mod:`optparse` supports both long and short options, allows short options to be merged together, and allows options to be associated with their